raspberrypi/skygate/README.md

 Op Mode --> RTTY Custom --> Set 300 baud, 8 data bits, 2 stop bits, 830Hz shift

 (or, if not using SSDV) 50 baud, 7 data bits, 2 stop bits, 830Hz shift

+dl-fldigi includes an fldigi bug that causes it to sometimes fail on startup with an error code of 11.
+Try again if this happens.

 The receiver program can be started manually from a terminal window in an X session with: